sameer/apartment-map/README.md

 # apartment-map

-Import apartments from apartments.com to Google My Maps.
+Import your [Apartments.com](apartments.com) search to Google My Maps.

 ## Why?

-[Apartments.com](apartments.com) provides basic search filters to help narrow down listings.
-However, there is no way to  consider factors beyond what is allowed.
+Apartments.com provides basic search filters to help narrow down listings.
+However, there is no way to consider custom factors outside what the site allows.
 Maybe you want to look at bus routes, crime, or even noise levels.

 ## Demo